 The path to transformation starts inside of the students and families who believe they have what it takes to win in life: an identity of success, beauty, and strength.
 Focusing on the development of a healthy identity, pilotED Schools prepares students and families to become leaders with a strong sense of self, agency, and enduring academic competitiveness.
-Knowing that imposed identities are not unique to urban Chicago, pilotED Schools looks to empower youth and their families across the nation through rigorous academics, community outreach, and parent empowerment models.
+Knowing that imposed identities are not unique to urban Indianapolis, pilotED Schools looks to empower youth and their families across the nation through rigorous academics, community outreach, and parent empowerment models at their schools.

-Prior to building a transformational school model in Chicago, Jacob Allen found success as a statewide Youth President with the NAACP of Wisconsin, as a curriculum developer at the University of Washington, as a Teach For America–Chicago corps member, and as a director for an education policy advocacy group in Washington State.
+Prior to building a transformational school model in Indianapolis, Jacob Allen found success as a statewide Youth President with the NAACP of Wisconsin, as a curriculum developer at the University of Washington, as a Teach For America–Chicago corps member, and as a director for an education policy advocacy group in Washington State.
 For the vast majority of his life, Jacob has worked to ensure that traditionally unheard voices were at the forefront of education and policy.
 These experiences have led Jacob and his team to think deeply about the current and future impact that pilotED Schools will have on the urban education space, specifically addressing the issue of harmful imposed identities on urban students and their families.
-Jacob is a 2016 NewSchools Venture Fellow, a former Camelback Ventures Fellow, and a finalist for Teach For America’s Shark Tank, and he has been featured in articles by The Aspen Institute and EdSurge.
+Jacob is a Forbes 30 Under 30 Recipient in Education, a 2016 NewSchools Venture Fellow, and a former Camelback Ventures Fellow, and he has been featured in articles by NBC Universal, The Aspen Institute and EdSurge.

 - Fellow, Black Male Achievement Fellowship